Ecclesiastical ring: As pontifical accoutrements

-In Western Christianity, rings are worn by bishops as well as other clerics who are given the privilege of wearing pontifical vestments.
+In Western Christianity, rings are worn by bishops of the Roman Catholic, Anglican and other denominations.
+Eastern Orthodox bishops do not normally wear rings, but some Eastern Catholic bishops do.

 Bishops

 A bishop is given a ring at his consecration by his consecrator.
 He is also free to subsequently obtain and wear his own episcopal rings.
-The style of the episcopal ring has almost always been very large, gold, stone-set ring.
+The style of the episcopal ring has almost always been a very large, gold, stone-set ring.
 Roman Catholic bishops traditionally have their episcopal ring set with an amethyst.

 Aside from the rings a bishop purchases or is given by others, his rings belong to the Church; he will have inherited the previous bishop's ring collection, which is held in trust.
 While all hierarchs are accorded the honor of being buried wearing a ring, all rings belonging to the Church will be returned to the Church upon the retirement or death of any hierarch.
+This is a universality, including the Bishop of Rome, ex officio, the Pope.

 In a decree of Pope Boniface IV (AD 610) it describes monks raised to the episcopal dignity as anulo pontificali subarrhatis, while at the Fourth Council of Toledo, in 633, it was stated that if a bishop has been deposed from his office and afterwards reinstated, he is to receive back stole, ring and crosier (orarium, anulum et baculum).
 St. Isidore of Seville, at about the same period, couples the ring with the crosier and declares that the former is conferred as "an emblem of the pontifical dignity or of the sealing of secrets".
 The ring is strictly speaking an episcopal ornament conferred in the rite of consecration, and that it was commonly regarded as emblematic of the mystical betrothal of the bishop to his church.

 In the eighth and ninth centuries in manuscripts of the Gregorian sacramentary and in a few early pontificals (e.g., that attributed to Archbishop Egbert of York) there are various formulae for the delivery of the ring.
 The Gregorian form, which survives in substance to the present, runs in these terms: "Receive the ring, that is to say, the seal of faith, whereby thou, being thyself adorned with spotless faith, mayst keep unsullied the troth which thou hast pledged to the spouse of God, His Holy Church."